 Data on demographic information, social-economic statues, lifestyle risk factors, and personal medical history were gathered applying standard questionnaires in the Chinese language administered by trained staff.
 Cigarette smoking was classified as current smoking, past smoking, and never smoking.
 Current smoking was defined as having smoked cigarettes regularly and smoking currently.
 Past smoking was defined as having smoked cigarettes regularly in the past but not smoking currently.
 Never smoking was defined as never smoked cigarettes.
 Alcohol consumption was classified as current drinkers or not.
 Current drinkers were those who had consumed any alcohol during the past year.
 Education level was estimated as years of under education.
 CKD was defined as an estimated glomerular filtration rates (eGFR) <60 ml/min per 1.73 m2. eGFRMDRD:175 × (Scr)−1.154 × (Age)−0.203 × (0.742 if Female).6 CVD was defined by the participants who suffered a stroke or coronary heart disease.
 Physical activity was determined using the Global Physical Activity Questionnaire (GPAQ) which was developed by the WHO for physical activity surveillance in developing countries.7 It collects information on physical activity at work, commuting, and recreational activities as well as sedentary behavior.
 Metabolic equivalent (MET) values defined as the ratio of metabolic rate to resting metabolic rate.8 The measured data were processed according to the GPAQ Analysis Guide, and MET-minutes per week values were calculated and used in data analysis.
 Sleep was assessed by a total score of the Pittsburgh Sleep Quality Index (PSQI), a widely used and well-validated measure of sleep quality.9

-Statistical analysis

-Characteristics were presented in participants with MUO, MHO, and a normal BMI, respectively.
-To examine the association between serum UA and obesity status, we constructed a linear regression model in which serum UA was the dependent variable and obesity status (MUO vs. MHO vs. normal) was the independent variable, adjusting for age, sex, education level, cigarette smoking, alcohol consumption, eGFR, physical activity, and sleep quality.
-To facilitate data interpretation, a logistic regression model was similarly constructed to examine the association between obesity status and prevalent hyperuricemia.
-To examine whether and to what extent metabolic states modify the association between BMI and hyperuricemia, we performed subgroup analysis by metabolic states and tested the heterogeneity by introducing an interaction term of BMI×metabolic states.
-To examine whether CKD and CVD influent our results, participants with prevalent CKD and CVD were excluded.
-All statistical analyses were conducted using SAS statistical software, version 9.4 (SAS Institute, Cary, NC).
-A two-tailed P-value less than 0.05 was considered statistically significant.